 - Our assessments at the end of 2021 demonstrated that the majority of our disadvantaged students had returned to their pre-covid levels of attainment from Autumn 2019, demonstrating good progress with academic recovery. - Our assessments at the end of 2021 demonstrated that our disadvantaged pupils made good progress across the academic year.
 The percentage of disadvantaged pupils working at expected levels increased by 12% in reading, 12% in writing and 18% in maths, from the end of the autumn term in 2020 to the end of the summer term 2021, with 8 weeks of remote learning on the way. - Phonics interventions were rapidly put in place in 2020/21 using the covid recovery fund.
 This resulted in year 2 screening results in the autumn term of 94% at expected levels.
-This rose to 100% following summer retakes. - Phonics screening in year 1 2022 achieved a 93% pass rate, above national average. - Pupil's early language development is consistently improving.
-More pupils are reaching a good level of development at the end of EYFS. - The school invested in and trained staff to deliver the Nuffield Early Language Intervention, supporting pupils in EYFS to make a good start to school.
-This contributed to 78% of pupils reaching a good level of development.
-Above national averages for 2019 - pre covid. - National assessments in KS2 in 2022 demonstrate strong achievement for disadvantaged pupils at St Erth.
-In Reading and Maths disadvantaged pupils performed better than the national average for all pupils both with 82% at ARE. - Our disadvantaged pupils in year 4 performed higher than the national average score for all pupils in the year 4 multiplication tables check.
+This rose to 100% following summer retakes. - Phonics screening in year 1 2022 achieved a 93% pass rate, above national average and again in 2023 with 88% - Pupil's early language development is consistently improving.
+More pupils are reaching a good level of development at the end of EYFS. - National assessments in KS2 in 2022 & 2023 demonstrate strong achievement for disadvantaged pupils at St Erth.
+In Reading and Maths disadvantaged pupils performed better than the national average for all pupils both with 82% at ARE.
+In 2023 100% of disadvantaged pupils achieved expected levels in reading, writing and maths.
+Outperforming their peers and national averages. - Monitoring by leaders, pupil voice and parent voice, consistently demonstrate that pupils are happy in school, enjoy their learning and feel that behaviour is good.
+This demonstrates that pupils' emotional needs are being met.

-- Monitoring by leaders, pupil voice and parent voice, consistently demonstrate that pupils are happy in school, enjoy their learning and feel that behaviour is good.
-This demonstrates that pupils' emotional needs are being met. - Behaviour and attitudes in class have developed significantly.
+- Behaviour and attitudes in class have developed significantly.
 Pupils demonstrate developed understanding of how they learn best using metacognitive strategies effectively.
-Pupils are ready to learn and have higher aspirations for themselves than before this plan began.
+Pupils are ready to learn and have higher aspirations for themselves than before this plan began. - The strategies developed over the previous 3 years are now embedded and being refined continually.
+The school is confident this will lead to further improvement in all performance measures for disadvantaged pupils.